What Makes the Short Inca Trail Trek So Special?

 • To carry out activities that distort the sacred character of Machu Picchu, such as fashion shows, dances, social engagements, ceremonies of any kind, and portable seating, among others.

-• Enter with walking poles with metallic or hard tips (it is allowed to use hiking poles for older adults or those with apparent physical incapacity, as long as they have rubber tips).
+• Enter with walking poles with metallic or hard tips (hiking poles are allowed for older adults or those with apparent physical incapacity, as long as they have rubber tips).

 • Execute any action that suggests Machu Picchu’s infrastructure, natural surroundings, or natural state are deteriorating.